tung-programming/BlockPost/README.md

 - ❌ Audio reuse in different videos
 - ❌ Timestamped proof of original ownership

-**VideoGuard** solves this with blockchain-based immutable ownership records and advanced perceptual hashing.
+**BlockPost** solves this with blockchain-based immutable ownership records and advanced perceptual hashing.

 ---